Are Rice Products Low FODMAP?

 Having a stir-fry?
 Then try using rice noodles as your base.
 Rice noodles are cheap and can be found in Asian supermarkets or in the international section of your local supermarket.
 Rice noodles can go soggy quickly, so make sure you test them about 2 minutes before they are meant to be done.
 Then drain, toss with a drizzle of oil, and mix through your stir-fry.
-According to Monash, rice noodles are low FODMAP and the recommended serving size is 220g (1 cup) (2).
-Check out my delicious lime and sesame beef stir-fry for some rice noodle inspiration.

-Rice Cakes (Low FODMAP, Watch Portion)
+Rice Cakes (Low FODMAP – Watch Portion Size)

 Don’t be fooled – rice cakes are low FODMAP in small serves, but they can quickly become high FODMAP.
-The low FODMAP serve is 2 rice cakes and according to Monash they become high FODMAP at 4 rice cakes (2).
+The low FODMAP serving is 2 rice cakes and according to Monash University they become high FODMAP at 4 rice cakes (2).
 I am guilty of eating 4 to 6 of these and then suffering the consequences!
 One of my favourite ways to eat rice cakes is with chive dip, smoked chicken and spinach.
 You can check out that recipe here.

-Rice Crackers (Low FODMAP, Watch Portion)
+Rice Crackers (Low FODMAP – Watch Portion Size)

 Plain rice crackers are another low FODMAP food that needs portion control.
 According to Monash University, 20 rice crackers are low FODMAP, however large serves of 30 crackers are high FODMAP (2).
-I suggest counting out your serve and popping them into snack-sized plastic bags to stop you over indulging.
+I suggest counting out your serve and popping them into snack-sized plastic bags to stop you overindulging.
 Remember to check the ingredients list for sneaky high FODMAP ingredients.
 If you need some cracker inspiration, try my roasted red pepper hummus.

 Rice Flour (Low FODMAP)